Updated March 29, 2021

 Bad Stuff: Please don’t use these drugs at all.
 Human anti-inflammatory medications are almost universally toxic to dogs.
 A single dose of Nurofen or Voltaren can be fatal, and survivors are left with permanent organ damage.
 Even aspirin, although used in the past as a blood thinner, is not recommended.

 The veterinary pain medications are the only safe option.
 Read about effective treatments for arthritis in dogs here.
 If your dog has taken any human anti-inflammatory, contact a vet immediately.
 See also paracetamol below.

-Motion sickness in dogs can be treated with Phenergan or Benadryl antihistamine tablets or liquid (see doses above) which may also cause mild drowsiness.
+Mild motion sickness in dogs can be treated with Phenergan or Benadryl antihistamine tablets (see doses above) which may also cause mild drowsiness.
 Ginger products used for people also appear safe.

 Bad Stuff: Most dog owners don’t see much success.
 Nowadays the only good drugs for car sickness are prescribed at the vet.
 Dramamine was great but was taken off the market due to problems with human abuse.

 Dextromethorphan is an ingredient found in many human dry cough treatments.
 We often use it to comfort dogs with kennel cough at a dose of 5, 10 or 20mg depending on the dog’s size (usual dose 0.5-1 mg/kg twice daily).
 Just make sure that the product you use contains no other drugs.

 Bad Stuff: You need to be 100% sure that the cough can be safely suppressed.
 Click here for the common causes of coughs in dogs.
 If it is caused by lower airway infection, heart disease or a foreign body then suppressing it is very dangerous.
 Even when the diagnosis is confirmed to be kennel cough, antibiotics usually work faster so please see your vet first.

 PAW Digesticare is an OTC veterinary probiotic and prebiotic food supplement.
 Combined with a bland diet, it helps restore the normal gut bacterial flora and can assist with some diarrhoeas.
 We supply either sachets or you can purchase a whole tub.